grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ##### Frame

-By default, all data frames are available and displayed in the chart.
+By default, xy chart displays all data frames.
 You can filter to select only one frame.

 ##### X-field

-Select which field the x-axis represents.
+Select which field or fields x represents.
 By default, this is the first number field in each data frame.
 For example, you enter the following CSV content:

 | a   | b   | c   |
 | --- | --- | --- |